apmckinlay/natureapp/content/birds/calgull.md

 license: "CC BY-NC"
 license_link: "https://creativecommons.org/licenses/by-nc/2.0/"
 ---
-California Gulls can be found in **summer **on inland lakes and marshes from southern NWT through AB, SK, southwest MB, and the northern parts of Montana and North Dakota.
-In **winter**,** **they can be found along the Pacific coast.
+California Gulls can be found in **summer** on inland lakes and marshes from southern NWT through AB, SK, southwest MB, and the northern parts of Montana and North Dakota.
+In **winter** they can be found along the Pacific coast.
 Some can be found **year-round** in Washington, Oregon, and Idaho.
 They **breed on islands** and levees on inland lakes and rivers and **forage in any open area**, from farms and pastures to garbage dumps.

 Gulls are long-winged, white birds with gray and black markings.
 It can be difficult to tell them apart as they take **up to 4 years to develop their adult plumage**.
 In addition, gulls often mate with each other, so there are **hybrids** with characteristics of two species.